morgwai/grpc-scopes/README.md

 ## OVERVIEW

-Provides `rpcScope` and `listenerEventScope` Guice Scopes for both client and server apps.
-Oversimplifying, in case of streaming requests on servers and streaming responses on clients, `listenerEventScope` spans over processing of a single message from the stream, while `rpcScope` spans over the whole RPC.
-Oversimplifying again, in case of unary requests, these 2 Scopes have roughly the same span.<br/>
+Provides `rpcScope` and `listenerEventScope` Guice Scopes for both client and server apps.<br/>
+Oversimplifying, in case of streaming requests on servers and streaming responses on clients, `listenerEventScope` spans over the processing of a single message from the stream or over a single call to any registered handler (`setOnReadyHandler(...)` etc), while `rpcScope` spans over a whole given RPC.<br/>
+Oversimplifying again, in case of unary inbound, these 2 Scopes have roughly the same span.<br/>
-See [DZone article](https://dzone.com/articles/combining-grpc-with-guice) for extended high-level explanation.<br/>
+See [this DZone article](https://dzone.com/articles/combining-grpc-with-guice) for extended high-level explanation.<br/>
 <br/>
 Technically:
-* `ServerCall.Listener` creation in `ServerCallHandler.startCall(...)`, each call to any of `ServerCall.Listener`'s or `ClientCall.Listener`'s methods runs within **a separate instance** of [ListenerEventContext](src/main/java/pl/morgwai/base/grpc/scopes/ListenerEventContext.java).
+* A `ServerCall.Listener` creation in `ServerCallHandler.startCall(...)`, a call to any of `ServerCall.Listener`'s methods, a call to any of `ClientCall.Listener`'s methods, each run within **a separate instance** of [ListenerEventContext](src/main/java/pl/morgwai/base/grpc/scopes/ListenerEventContext.java).
   * For servers this means that:
     * all callbacks to request `StreamObserver`s returned by methods implementing RPC procedures
     * methods implementing RPC procedures themselves